YashwanthReddy27/E-Commerce-Recommendation-System/README.md

 </div>

 ### Bivariate Analysis
-The analysis was done using Plott, which correlates the data in numeric.
+The analysis used plots, which correlate the data in numeric form.

 ### Multivariate Analysis
 <div align="justify">